 Left Behind is based on a best-selling series of books, which began with the titular Left Behind (1995) and runs to sixteen volumes, the last being published in 2007.
 The series is written by Tim LaHaye, a minister from San Diego, and former sports writer Jerry Jenkins and have sold a purported 65 million copies.
 Jenkins and LaHaye have built a mini-industry out of the Left Behind books, spinning out a series of graphic novels, 40 children’s books, a videogame and a music cd, as well as parallel book series focusing on the military and political side of the story.
 LaHaye has also published some 40 other non-fiction books on Christianity, mostly on sexual and marital advice for couples and other such charming titles as The Unhappy Gays: What Everyone Should Know About Homosexuality (1978).

 Left Behind was previously adapted to the screen as Left Behind (2000) from Canadian brothers Peter and Paul Lalonde, who formed the Christian production company Cloud Ten Pictures, which have made a number of other Christian films, including an entire tetralogy of End Times films with Armageddon (1998), Revelation (1999), Tribulation (2000) and Judgment (2001), as well as Vanished (1998), an unrelated earlier film on the topic.
 The 2000 film featured Kirk Cameron as the news reporter and Brad Hall in the role of pilot Rayford Steele, which is inherited by Nicolas Cage here.
 The film played a small number of theatrical screenings where it was largely panned by mainstream audiences and critics.
 This led to a falling out between the Lalondes and Tim LaHaye who sued the brothers for failing to produce the big-budget film with a widespread theatrical release on the eve of the millennium that they had led him to believe.
-The Lalondes, along with Kirk Cameron, then went onto make two cheap video-released sequels Left Behind II: Tribulation Force (2002) and Left Behind: World at War (2005), both departing from the books.
+The Lalondes, along with Kirk Cameron, then went onto make two video-released sequels Left Behind II: Tribulation Force (2002) and Left Behind: World at War (2005).
 Subsequent to this, there was also a further film Left Behind – Vanished: Next Generation (2016) produced by LaHaye’s grandson, which reworked the basics for a Young Adult audience.

 The last few years have seen a renewed interest in End Times and Christian films.
 First there was the public fascination over Harold Camping’s claim that The Rapture would occur in May 2011 and the ridicule that followed when this did not happen.
 This led to a spark of interest in this relatively obscure piece of Biblical interpretation and has seen comedic treatments such as Rapture-Palooza (2013) and This is The End (2013), the more serious Christian-made The Mark (2012), Final: The Rapture (2013), Revelation Road: The Beginning of the End (2013), as well as an entire tv series The Leftovers (2014-7).